-Al-Hassan and Al-Hussain were the two grandsons of Prophet Muhammad.
+Al-Hassan and Al-Hussein were the two grandsons of Prophet Muhammad.

-Al-Hussain was born on 4th.
-Hijri (4 years after the Prophet’s migration from Makkah to Madinah).
+Al-Hussein was born on 4th Hijri (4 years after the Prophet’s migration from Makkah to Madinah).

 The love and respect of the Prophet for his two grandsons were so much that even some times when he was in prostration during prayers, his grandchildren would climb on his back and the Prophet would remain in prostration for some time.
 After completing the prayers, he would lift them onto his lap.

-Once, the Prophet was delivering the Friday sermon in the mosque when Hussain entered.
+Once, the Prophet was delivering the Friday sermon in the mosque when Hussein entered.
 The Prophet saw him.
-He stood down from the pulpit from where he was delivering the sermon, lifted Hussain and placed him against his chest.
+He stood down from the pulpit from where he was delivering the sermon, lifted Hussein and placed him against his chest.
 He would especially pray for his grandchildren:

 The Prophet would say:

-Al-Hussain was blessed with closeness and initial teaching of his grandfather, the Prophet of Islam.
-The subsequent Caliphs, Abu Bakr and Umar looked upon Hussain with respect.
-In the time of the 3rd.
-Khalifah, Hussain waged war in Tabiristaan (or Tapuria).
+Al-Hussein was blessed with closeness and initial teaching of his grandfather, the Prophet of Islam.
+The subsequent Caliphs, Abu Bakr and Umar looked upon Hussein with respect.
+In the time of the third Khalifah, Hussein waged war in Tabaristan (or Tapuria).
 (Ibn Kathir, vol.3, p.45).

-During the besiegement of Uthman’s home, Hussain and Al-Hassan were ordered by Ali to guard his home and to keep rebellious people away.
+During the besiegement of Uthman’s home, Hussein and Al-Hassan were ordered by Ali to guard his home and to keep rebellious people away.
 (Tarikh Al-Khulafa, Jalaludin Suyuti).

 Ali was chosen by people as the 4th.
 Caliph.
 Muawiyah rose against him in two battles at the onset of Ali’s Caliphate.
 Later, Ali was martyred at the hands of so called Muslims, which were later labeled by Muslim majority as Khawarij or (outsiders).